[DISCLAIMER: Wrote this early, but publishing it after the projected “married” time of 4:15 pm so that everything’s accurate.]

 - Sarah is not crazy.
 VERY IMPORTANT.

 But this wedding wouldn’t have come together without the help of so many people.
-In the moments where the wedding had to change from an audience of 160 to one of 220; where my enthusiasm had to be tempered by Sarah’s ability to plan; where things needed to get done and I just didn’t bother looking at the budget anymore since the peace of mind outweighed the price tag — we needed all the help we could get.
+In the moments where the wedding had to change from an audience of 160 to one of 220; where my enthusiasm had to be tempered by Sarah’s ability to plan; where things needed to get done and I didn’t bother looking at the budget anymore (by then, peace of mind outweighed the price tag) — we needed all the help we could get.

 - To DJ Jiten from Empire Entertainment — you were handpicked by me to provide the music for this; I know you won’t let me down.
 We’re all ready to PAR-TAY!!!

-- To Kevin and Erin from Millrush Photography — we met through Twitter, and when we met in person, a rapport was formed 🙂 The fact that you guys are on Twitter is definitely a bonus 🙂 I have all the faith in the world that you’ll capture the emotion and excitement in today — thanks for crossing paths with me!
+- To Kevin and Erin from Millrush Photography — we met through Twitter, and connected even more when we met in person 🙂 The fact that you guys are on Twitter is definitely a bonus 🙂 I have all the faith in the world that you’ll capture the emotion and excitement in today — thanks for crossing paths with me!

 - And of course, Sarah.
 I love you immensely; you’ll come across this eventually, and I hope this was all compelling enough for why this all makes sense — I know we’ll have an amazing life together, and I hope you’re happy that now your name is that much easier to pronounce.
 (Dutch last names be hard to pronounce properly over here!)